 - Also, close all of your files before you insert a flash disk or other external storage devices into your computer.
 This applies even if the storage device belongs to someone you know.

 - If you store encrypted volumes on a flash disk, never leave it lying around.
 Keep it in a secure place to ensure the safety of the data stored within it.

 These practical tips are essential to ensure the safety of your files.
 Combining encryption with other safety features is the best way to protect your data in Linux.

-Linux OS has more pluses over other operating systems that you stand to gain from besides security of your research data.
-It is an open source OS that you can modify and create a personalized version without license restrictions.
+Linux OS has more pluses over other operating systems that you stand to gain from beside the security of your research data.
+It is an open-source OS that you can modify and create a personalized version without license restrictions.

 The General Public License that comes with Linux will save you a ton of dollars on fees and cost of software as it is compatible with many standard Unix packages and can process most file formats.

 A Linux operating system is a smart option in many ways for storing your valuable data.
 Remember to work with a good programmer to set it right for you to enjoy maximum performance and security.

 As a Linux user, the application and tool options grow each day.
 Now, you can find an app to help you encrypt your data and keep it safe from those who want to corrupt or copy them.
 Your research papers and all the other files stored on your computer belong to you and no one else.

 If you want to keep it that way, learning how to protect your data is key.
 These days, the huge collection of Linux tools and apps has great potential.